About Your Credit Score

-Before they decide on the terms of your loan, lenders need to find out two things about you: whether you can pay back the loan, and your willingness to pay back the loan.
-To assess your ability to pay back the loan, they assess your income and debt ratio.
-To assess your willingness to repay, they use your credit score.
+Before deciding on what terms they will offer you a loan (which they base on their risk), lenders must discover two things about you: whether you can pay back the loan, and your willingness to repay the loan.
+To assess your ability to pay back the loan, they look at your debt-to-income ratio.
+In order to assess your willingness to pay back the mortgage loan, they consult your credit score.

-The most widely used credit scores are called FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
+The most commonly used credit scores are called FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
 Your FICO score ranges from 350 (high risk) to 850 (low risk).
-You can find out more on FICO here.
+We've written more on FICO here.

-Your current debt load, past late payments, length of your credit history, and other factors are considered.
-Your score considers positive and negative information in your credit report.
-Late payments count against your score, but a record of paying on time will raise it.
+Deliquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scores.
+Your score comes from both the good and the bad in your credit history.
+Late payments count against you, but a record of paying on time will improve it.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.